GWSPH Summer Institute

 Current GW Staff

-If you are a GW staff member and would like to register for any of these courses, please register through Banner just as you would for a regular-term course.
+If you are a GW staff member and would like to register for any of the Summer Institute courses, please register through Banner just as you would for a regular-term course.
 Then, follow the instructions for obtaining tuition remission benefits here.

 How can I get confirmation of completing a course?

-Upon successfully completing a course, the course instructor will award students a certificate of completion.
+Upon successfully completing a course, you will receive a certificate of completion from the Summer Institute administration.
 If requested, the University Registrar's office can also confirm course completion.
 However, individuals who register for the course but do not attend the full course or fail to meet all requirements will not receive credit.
 As a result, they will be considered ineligible for confirmation of attendance or transcripts.

 Can I receive tuition reimbursement/scholarship funding if I’m a GW faculty member, staff, or student?